Canon 2000D vs Fujifilm X-A1

 |Fujifilm X-E1« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Fujifilm X-E1|

 The 2000D is a recent model that features in the current product line-up of Canon.
 In contrast, the X-A1 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X-A1 was succeeded by the Fujifilm X-A2.
+Further information on the two cameras, as well as related accessories, can be found on the Canon and Fujifilm websites.

 Review summary: Canon 2000D vs Fujifilm X-A1